magicbonsai/VNBABot/README.md

 VNBAbot is a discord bot.
 It handles box score generation from clips of NBA2k20 box scores, automated tweet generation for a twitter bot, and other minor tasks.

-Currently it is also set up to be a minor backend to allow some communciation between the discord bot and the official VNBA website.
+Currently it is also set up to be a minor backend using Express to allow some communication between the discord bot and the official VNBA website.

 ## Usage
   $help: Return help docs for VNBABot \